bzigterman/bzigterman.github.io/README.md

-temp home for my website
+This is the repository for my personal website.